Services Provided by the Education Abroad Office

 - Prepares for on-site emergencies by writing a detailed Emergency Preparedness Plan.

-- Serves as on-site advisor for students (mental health issues, medications, sexual harassment, student conduct, cultural adjustment, crime, emergencies, etc.).
+- Serves as on-site advisor for students (mental health issues, sexual harassment, student conduct, cultural adjustment, crime, emergencies, etc.).

 - Submits incident reports to the EAO.